timhall/svelte-observable/README.md

 ## flat

 Flatten a store/observable of stores/observables, unsubscribing from the previous store/observable as new values come in.
+This method is similar to `switchMap` in RxJS.

 ```html
 <script>